 Monthly change in nonfarm payroll jobs

-Payroll jobs in Austin increased by 1.6% from April to May.
-Texas increased by 2.0% and the nation by 1.9%.
-Austin has fared better than 40 of the top 50 metros based on year-over-year change.
+Seasonally adjusted jobs in Austin increased by 2.2% from July to August.
+Texas increased by 0.9% and the nation by 1.0%.
+Austin has fared best among the top 50 metros based on year-over-year change.

 New/lost jobs by industry

-Austin’s leisure and hospitality industry regained 15,100 jobs in May, but employment stands at 62% of its pre-pandemic level.
+After regaining over 35,200 lost jobs in May and June, Austin’s leisure and hospitality industry lost 3,300 jobs in July, but gained 2,000 back in August, and employment stands at 76% of its pre-pandemic level.

 In the Great Recession, the highest seasonally adjusted unemployment rate attained in Austin was 7.5% and rates over 7% prevailed for 12 months.
-The number unemployed in Austin is estimated at 132,803 in May.
+The number unemployed in Austin is estimated at over 70,000 in August.

 Unemployment insurance claims